-Elopements have been increasing in popularity across the world over the last couple of years.
-The events of the last two years have meant that more couples are considering ditching the big traditional wedding, for a more intimate personal wedding experience.
-It may not be for everyone but the modern couple has options.
+Elopements have been increasing in popularity across the world over the last few years.
+More and more couples are considering ditching the big traditional wedding, for a more intimate personal experience.
+It may not be for everyone but couples have options.
 Having the big church wedding is one option, but eloping on a beach in Hawaii, a mountain top in Scotland, or on a volcano in Iceland are all viable options too.

 Table of Contents

 - 1. The freedom to be unapologetically you.

 - 3. To itch that travel bug after lockdown 2020/2021!